Southend Club Cricket Stadium

 Southend Club Cricket Stadium (previously known as the Defence Cricket Stadium) is a cricket ground in Karachi, Sindh, Pakistan.

-It has hosted only one Test match, that being the 1st Test between Pakistan and Zimbabwe, from 1 December to 6 December 1993.
-Pakistan won by 131 runs, mainly due to Waqar Younis taking 7–91 in the first innings and 6–44 in the second.
-This was his first match as captain of Pakistan, standing in for Wasim Akram.
+The ground has hosted only one Test match, that being the 1st Test between Pakistan and Zimbabwe, from 1 December to 6 December 1993.
+Pakistan won that match by 131 runs, mainly due to Waqar Younis taking 7–91 in the first innings and 6–44 in the second.
+This was the first match of Younis as captain of Pakistan, standing in for Wasim Akram.
 Younis became Pakistan's youngest Test captain.
-It remains an approved venue for Test cricket.
+The stadium remains an approved venue for Test cricket.

 The stadium has hosted 17 other first-class cricket matches from 1990 to 2000, and 16 List A limited overs matches from 1990 to 1999.

 Defence Housing Authority Stadium since 2005 has now developed into The Southend Club with various sports & recreationals facilities.

 In January 2019, the venue was named as the host of the Women's Twenty20 International (WT20I) series between the Pakistan and West Indies women's cricket teams.